JuliaSymbolics/Symbolics.jl/docs/src/comparison.md

   The list keeps going.
 All told, by design Symbolics.jl's development moves fast because it's effectively using the work of hundreds of Julia developers, allowing it to grow fast.
+- While Symbolics.jl has many features missing from SymPy, it does not superset SymPy's functionality.
+For a list of missing features, see [this issue](https://github.com/JuliaSymbolics/Symbolics.jl/issues/59).